mekise/git-primer/README.md

 <details>
 <summary><h2>Remote</h2></summary>

 All we have done until now was **local**, let's add a remote.
-To put these files online create an empty repo GitHub, then
+To put these files online create an empty repo on GitHub, then
 ```
 git remote (to check if there is any remote; there should be none. -v verbose)
 git remote add origin git@github.com:USERNAME/REPONAME.git